Traumatic Brain Injury (TBI) Lawyers in Columbia South Carolina

 Types of Brain Injuries

-Several types of injuries to the head include:
+Several types of closed head injuries to the head include:

 Hematoma is when there is bleeding in or around the brain.
 There are several types of hematomas: